top of page

 Occasional relief drinking.
 It makes you feel better about yourself.
 It helps with worrying or makes you forget about something troubling you.

 Alcohol is often abused because it offers relief.
 With mild intoxication, many people become more relaxed.
 They feel more carefree.
 Any pre-existing problems tend to fade into the background.
 Alcohol can enhance a good mood or change a bad mood.
 Alcohol allows the drinker to feel quite pleasant, with no emotional costs.
-But excessive drinking can escalate into devastating consequences.
+However excessive drinking can escalate into devastating consequences.

 2. Early Alcoholic